hldingzydong/hldingzydong.github.io/_posts/2020-03-02-Basic Introdcution Of Database System.md

 ###### 3.3.2.4 Better Algorithm
 **Find**: Same as before;
 **Insert / Delete**: Set latches as if for find, get to leaf and set **W** latch on leaf; If leaf is not "safe", release all latches and restart thread using previous algorithm.
-**Alysis**: This algorithm optimistically assumes that only leaf node will be modified; if not, R latches set on the first pass to leaf are wasteful.
+**Analysis**: This algorithm optimistically assumes that only leaf node will be modified; if not, R latches set on the first pass to leaf are wasteful.

 ###### 3.3.2.5 Leaf Node Level
 Above are "top-down" manner, if we want to move from one leaf to another leaf?